lucky-patty/lucky-patty/README.md

 # :beer:  My name is Luck.
 Nice to meet you all :beer:

-My name is Pattarathon Watanakij, you can call me Luck and I work at Twinmoon Studio as software engineer.
+My name is Pattarathon Watanakij, you can call me Luck and I am software engineer!

 ![Github stats](https://github-readme-stats-eta-five-33.vercel.app/api?username=lucky-patty&theme=dark&show_icons=true&count_private=true)

 ## I'm a Student and Dreamer

 - 🌱 I’m currently learning everything 🤣
-- 🥅 2022 Goals: Launch all the projects at [Twinmoon]
+- 🥅 2023 Goals: Launch all of my projects!
-- ⚡ Fun fact: I love to play game and guitar
+- ⚡ I currently in love with Rust and nothing gonna stop me besides all of those new js frameworks that came out twice every week!

 ![Top Languages Card](https://github-readme-stats-eta-five-33.vercel.app/api/top-langs/?username=lucky-patty&layout=compact)